QUICK TRAIL FACTS

 Also, the Schoodic Mountain trail hooks up the great trail system on Baker Hill and Long Ledges.

-Black Mountain (1094 ft.) (orange on map)— From the parking lot off Black Mountain Road (which has space for just about three vehicles), you walk up the dirt access road about 50 feet before taking a left onto the footpath.
+Black Mountain (1,099 ft., elevation gain 985 ft.) (orange on map) — From the parking lot off Black Mountain Road (which has space for just about three vehicles), you walk up the dirt access road about 50 feet before taking a left onto the footpath.
 The trail is marked with a sign for Big Chief Trail.
 Then you climb steeply for 0.7 miles before you reach an intersection.
 To get to the summit, take a right.
 The path descends briefly before climbing again to a GLORIOUS top, at 1.3 miles, with views for miles in every direction.
 There is some rock scrambling involved close to the summit.
-At the summit, you can go left to do a short loop to head back to the trail head.Tunk Lake trail (black on map) — If you are coming down from Black Mountain, headed toward Caribou Mountain, you will reach in 0.4 miles or so a blue-blazed trail that descends into the woods on your right.
-If you follow this down, it will take you to a quiet, sandy beach on Tunk Lake in about 1.1 miles.
+At the summit, you can go left to do a short loop to head back to the trail head.

-Black Mountain Cliffs from Schoodic Beach (blue on map)— Those who want a more subtle, but still beautiful and challenging, hiking experience than up Schoodic Mountain can head in the opposite direction up the Black Mountain Cliff Trail.
+Black Mountain Cliffs from Schoodic Beach (blue on map) — Those who want a more subtle, but still beautiful and challenging, hiking experience than up Schoodic Mountain can head in the opposite direction up the Black Mountain Cliff Trail.
 This is a steep, short hike to a trail that lines a mossy, tree-lined ridge, with views here and there of Schoodic Mountain from between the trees.

-Caribou Mountain (960 ft.) and Redman Beach (light green and dark green) — Parking for Caribou and Catherine mountains is about 0.1-miles before the actual trailhead on Dynamite Road.
+Caribou Mountain (970 ft.) and Redman Beach (light green and dark green) — Parking for Caribou and Catherine mountains is about 0.1-miles before the actual trailhead on Dynamite Road.
 Look for a small dirt parking area about a mile in on your left.
 Then walk a bit farther down the road, and you’ll see the trail on your left, before the bridge.
 In another 0.2 mile, you’ll come to the intersection for Catherine Mountain.
 Continue another 0.6 miles to the intersection with the Caribou Mountain loop.
-It is a short, steep climb to this point.
+It is a short, steep climb to this point (elevation gain about 450 feet.)
 From the intersection, you can go right and follow a ridge with some marvelous views, or you can head left, down to the valley between Caribou and Black Mountains.
 If you head down, you might be disappointed that there is no official path to the secluded Rainbow Pond.
 As far as I could tell, you have to bushwhack to its shores if you want to glimpse it.
 From the Caribou Loop intersection, it is 2.8 miles to Black Mountain.
 The ascent up Black Mountain from this direction, like all of the ascents in this preserve, is steep!

 From the parking area at the end of Schoodic Beach Road, the hike to Redman’s Beach, a long stretch of sand with views of Schoodic Mountain, is about 4.3 miles, and entails a steep climb up the Black Mountain Cliff Trail and down the backside of the mountain.
 If you want to access the beach from Caribou Mountain’s trailhead off Dynamite Brook Road, it’s a a roughly 4.1-mile hike up and down steep Caribou Mountain.

-Catherine Mountain (942 ft.) (light pink on map)— Parking for Caribou and Catherine mountains is about 0.1-miles before the actual trailhead on Dynamite Road.
+Catherine Mountain (954 ft., elevation gain 420 ft.) (light pink on map) — Parking for Caribou and Catherine mountains is about 0.1-miles before the actual trailhead on Dynamite Road.
 Look for a small dirt parking area about a mile in on your left.
 Then walk a bit farther down the road, and you’ll see the trail on your left, right before the bridge.
 In another 0.2 mile, you’ll come to the intersection for Catherine Mountain.
 The climb is quick, about .7 miles, and steep, and takes you to great views.
 There are two paths on the summit — one is interior, more gentle, and takes you through the woods; the other rims the open ledges and offers lovely views.
 If you continue past the summit, you can follow the blue-blazed 0.8-mile trail all the way down to Route 182, where there is a parking area off the side of the road.
 I didn’t see a trail sign here, but the path is blazed all the way from the parking lot to summit.

 Caribou Mountain Loop (green on map) — The total loop, starting and ending at the parking area off Dynamite Brook Road, is almost 8 miles, and includes the summits of Caribou and Black mountains.
 You can hike down two side trails to reach sandy beaches on Donnell Pond or Tunk Lake.